AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/how-migration-works.md

 ## Steps

-The Data Migration Tool uses a list of *steps* within each mode to migrate a particular type of data.
+The [!DNL Data Migration Tool] uses a list of *steps* within each mode to migrate a particular type of data.
 For example, in the Settings mode, there are two steps used to migrate all the settings data: the Stores step and the Settings step.
-Details about the specific data that is migrated in each of these steps (as well as for steps in the other modes), can be found in the [Data Migration Tool Technical Specification](technical-specification.md).
+Details about the specific data that is migrated in each of these steps (as well as for steps in the other modes), can be found in the [[!DNL Data Migration Tool] Technical Specification](technical-specification.md).

 ![Migration Overview]